 South University is proud of the work Craig is doing and thanks him for his extensive service!

-*South University does not promise or guarantee employment.
+*South University does not promise or guarantee licensure, employment, or salary amounts.
 Testimonials have been provided by students/alumni in their own words and without coercion.
 This spotlight is based on information shared by Craig Surrey in 2024.